Create and Install a Relocating Analysis Data Server on Microsoft Windows (CodeSonar 7.2 and earlier)

 Log on to your hub as

-, or as another user with administrative privileges.Create a new launchd group to contain the launch daemons that you will create for your analysis data server.
+Administrator, or as another user with administrative privileges.Create a new launchd group to contain the launch daemons that you will create for your analysis data server.

 For details, see the manual: Settings > Other Links > Analysis Cloud > Create New Launchd Group.